ibm-cloud-docs/assistant/deploy-facebook.md

 - **Image**: This response type embeds an image in the response.
 A title and description are not displayed before the image, whether or not you specify them.

+- **Audio**: This response type embeds audio from various file formats in the response.
+A title and description are not displayed, whether or not you specify them.

+- **Video**: This response type embeds a native video from various file formats in the response.
+A title and description are not displayed, whether or not you specify them.

+- **iframe**: This response type inserts an embeddable third-party link in the response that displays interactive content (such as forms or maps).
+A title is displayed in the preview card.
+A description is not displayed, whether or not you specify it.

 - **Option**: This response type shows a list of options that the user can choose from.

   - A title is **required** and is displayed before the list of options.